LRudL/pollux/README.md

 ![image](https://github.com/user-attachments/assets/e10386e5-8a6f-43ba-b190-7a1026c0772d)

-**Results**

-We created a benchmark of 10 economics questions where we might want Duncan’s input.
+We created DuncanBench, a benchmark of 10 economics questions where we might want Duncan’s input.

 We compared:
 •⁠  ⁠expert answers, submitted by Duncan
 •⁠  ⁠⁠un-finetuned gemma-7b-it answers
 •⁠  ⁠⁠finetuned gemma-7b-it answers

 We asked Claude-3.6 to grade the resulting answers for quality.
 We found a win-rate, as judged by Claude-3.6 presented with all three answers at once, of 50% by Duncan answers, 10% by Gemma un-finetuned, and 40% by finetuned Gemma.
 This gives hope that specific finetunes of even small models might help give good, personalised expert takes.

 **Data generation**